DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/test-organization.md

 });
 ```

 The test code function accepts the [test controller](../../reference/test-api/testcontroller/README.md) object as a parameter.
-The test controller provides access to TestCafe test API.
+The test controller provides access to the TestCafe test API.

 You can arrange test code in any manner and reference any modules or libraries.